Commercial Aircraft Floor Panels Market Size and Share

 • April 2025: Airbus SE finalized a deal to acquire industrial assets from Spirit AeroSystems, specifically targeting its commercial aircraft programs.

 • October 2024: Comtek Advanced Structures Ltd., a subsidiary of Latecoere Company, received a contract from De Havilland Aircraft of Canada Limited to design and manufacture composite floors for the DHC-6 Twin Otter Classic 300-G aircraft.
-The contract covers the entire flooring system for both the cabin and cockpit sections.
+The agreement covers the entire flooring system for both the cabin and cockpit sections.

 Table of Contents for Commercial Aircraft Floor Panels Industry Report